bronval/Assessing-and-improving-robustness-of-BNNs/README.md

 - **requirements.txt**: the required packages to run MiniSatCS and our code
 - **standard_model.py**: implementation of a classical neural network with Pytorch, closed to the type 1 BNN

-## Building MiniSatCS
+## MiniSatCS
 ---
-Please refer to the original paper of MiniSatCS: [Efficient and Exact Verification of Binarized Neural Networks](https://github.com/jia-kai/eevbnn)
+The code for the MiniSatCS solver has to be downloaded from its [original repository](https://github.com/jia-kai/eevbnn) and has to be placed in a folder name "eevbnn" at the same level than the other folders of this repository.

+Instructions to build it are available on its original repository.